Ricardo López (stalker): Letter bomb plot

 In 1996, López was living alone in an apartment in Hollywood, Florida.
-Around this time he read in Entertainment Weekly that Björk was in a romantic relationship with the English musician Goldie.
-López was angered by this perceived betrayal and the fact that she was involved with a black man, writing in his diary: "I wasted eight months and she has a fucking lover."
+Around that time he read in Entertainment Weekly that Björk was in a romantic relationship with another musician, the English jungle producer Goldie.
+López was angered by the perceived betrayal, and the fact that she was involved with a black man, writing in his diary: "I wasted eight months and she has a fucking lover."
 He began fantasizing about how he could "punish" Björk.

 López stopped writing his diary and began filming a video diary in his apartment.
-According to López, the diary's purpose was to document "my life, my art and my plan.
-Comfort is what I seek in speaking to you ...
-I am being my own psychologist.
-You are a camera.
-I am Ricardo."
+According to López, the diary's purpose was "... a documentation of my life, of my art and of my plans", and that "comfort is what I seek in speaking to you".
 He recorded eleven video tapes containing approximately two hours of footage each.
 The tapes contain footage of López preparing his "revenge" and discussing his "crush [that] ended up as an obsession".
 López's anger over Björk's relationship with Goldie intensified and he decided to kill her.
 In one entry, he said: "I'm just going to have to kill her.
 I'm going to send a package.
-I'm going to be sending her to hell."
+I'm going to be sending her to Hell."

 López initially intended to construct a bomb filled with hypodermic needles containing HIV-tainted blood, which satisfied his desire to have a lasting effect on Björk's life.
-When he realized it would not be feasible to build such a device, López began constructing a letter bomb using sulfuric acid in a hollowed-out book, which he planned to have sent to Björk's home in London, England.
+When he realized it would not be feasible to build such a device, López began constructing a letter bomb, comprising sulfuric acid in a hollowed-out book, which he planned to send to Björk's home in London, England.
 The device was designed to explode and kill or disfigure Björk as she opened the book.
-He would commit suicide after mailing the bomb, hoping that he and Björk would be united in heaven.
+He was going to commit suicide after mailing the bomb, hoping that he and Björk would be united in heaven.